 - Tax rebates

 We aim to issue these as soon as possible but please bear with us during this difficult time.

 The Registrar will issue a Certificate for Burial or Cremation (the "green" form) which allows you to make the funeral arrangements.
 This will be emailed directly to your chosen funeral director.

 If you have purchased any copy certificates these will be posted to you.

 You will also be given a unique reference number to access the Tell Us Once service which will either be emailed to you or sent with your certificate order.

-Registering the death, the document allowing you to arrange the burial or cremation (the "green" form), and the Department of Work and Pensions certificate are free.
+Registering a death, the document allowing you to arrange the burial or cremation (the "green" form), and the Department of Work and Pensions certificate are free.

 There is a fee for copies of death certificates which will be taken at the time of booking your appointment.
 If you do not purchase these at this time you can order them online or by calling 01908 372101 after the appointment has taken place.

 The fee is set by Parliament and is regularly reviewed.